cpea2506/Advent_of_Code/README.md

 ## Usage:

 ```
-cargo run --release <day>
+cargo run --release -- <day>

-<day>: specific day's number
+<day>: AOC day

 Flags:
     -e, --example: Uses example file provided by AOC
+    -a, --all: Gets all solutions for all days
 ```

 For example:

-- `cargo run --release 1` to see solution for day 1
+- `cargo run --release -- 1` to see solution for day 1
-- `cargo run --release 1 --example (or -e)` to see solution for day 1 with example file
+- `cargo run --release -- 1 --example (or -e)` to see solution for day 1 with example file
+- `cargo run --release -- --all (or -a)` to see all solutions for all days

 ## Some note